danielambroius/etch-a-sketch/userStories.md

 ### ~~Cursor should have the selected pencilcolor.~~

 ### transparency
-On each mouseover it should get darker (erhaps through some nice sorted pallete based on selected color)
+On each mouseover it should get darker (erhaps through some nice sorted pallete based on selected color).
+In this case the colorselection should be hue and saturation and the pencil should decrease the brighness valueeach time.

 ### SquarePixels
 Make the pixels (more) square insdead of the same shape as the window.